 Unwanted signal coupling from one component, channel, or permanent link to another is defined as alien crosstalk.
 Since alien crosstalk is an indicator of differential (or balanced) signal coupling, alien crosstalk cannot be adversely impacted by common mode noise (e.g. noise from motors or florescent lights) that is present in the environment.
 Alien crosstalk is only specified by the Standards as a power sum parameter for components and cabling to approximate the energy present when all pairs are energized.
 Power sum alien crosstalk measured at the near-end is called power sum alien near-end crosstalk loss (PSANEXT loss) and power sum alien crosstalk measured at the far-end is called power sum alien attenuation to crosstalk ratio, far-end (PSAACRF).
 High power sum alien crosstalk levels can compromise the operation of the 10GBASE-T application.

-Attenuation to Crosstalk Ratio, Far-End (ACRF) (previously know as ELFEXT)
+Attenuation to Crosstalk Ratio, Far-End (ACRF) (previously known as ELEFXT loss)

 Pair-to-pair far-end crosstalk (FEXT) loss quantifies undesired signal coupling between adjacent pairs at the far-end (the opposite end of the transmit-end) of cabling or a component.
 ACRF is calculated by subtracting the measured insertion loss from the measured far-end crosstalk loss and yields a normalized value that can be used to compare cable and cabling performance independent of length.
 Poor ACRF levels can result in increased bit error rates and/or undeliverable signal packets.
 Note that NEXT loss margin alone is not sufficient to ensure proper ACRF performance.